 The Netflix show is based around hundreds of cash-strapped contestants who take up an invitation to compete in a children’s game for cash but the stakes turn out to be deadly.
 The games were much identical to what children play, including the glass bridge walk, red light green light, and the candy cutting game.

 Taking the excitement to a whole new level, some people have decided to recreate the excitement and craze of the game in real life.
-YouTuber MrBeast has now created and hosted a real-life Squid Game, that is the closest to the show.
-The only difference was, no one got killed or hurt.
+YouTuber MrBeast has now created and hosted a real life Squid Game, that is the closest to the show.
+The only difference was that no one got killed or hurt.

-According to the reports, it cost $3.5 million (roughly Rs 26 crores) to set up the whole Squid Games-themed game.
+According to the reports, it cost $3.5 million (roughly Rs 26 crores) to set up the whole Squid Game-themed game.